-- they become a VAT payer; - more than 50% of the revenue is generated by VAT exempted supplies
+- it becomes a VAT payer; - more than 50% of its revenue is generated by VATexempted supplies.

-A special tax regime for residents of IT Parks (Law No 77/2016), 7% on monthly sales income but no less than MDL 3,510 per employee per month (Unique Tax).
-This regime is available for the period until 2027 inclusively.
-70% of the sales generated by a resident should correspond to the list of IT services approved by law (including 3D programming and R&D) This unique tax includes all payroll taxes as well as social insurance contributions and compulsory state health insurance and all local taxes.
-Consequently, a resident of an IT Park is liable for unique tax, withholding tax and VAT.
+A special tax regime applies for residents of IT Parks (Law No 77/2016): 7% on monthly sales income, but no less than MDL 3,510 per employee per month (Unique Tax).
+This regime is available for the period until 2037 inclusive.
+70% of the sales generated by a resident should correspond to the list of IT services approved by law (including 3D programming and R&D).
+Starting February 12, 2024 the Law is also applicable to Business Process Operations Outsourcing that is 100% provided to exports.

+This unique tax includes all payroll taxes, social insurance contributions, compulsory state health insurance, and all local taxes.
+Consequently, a resident of an IT Park is liable for a special tax, withholding tax, and VAT.

 The general rate is 20%.
-Reduced rates are 8% (e.g., bread, milk and dairy products, medicines, natural gas, agricultural products, etc.) and 12% (e.g., hotel accommodation, restaurant services).
+Reduced rates are 8% (e.g. bread, milk and dairy products, medicines, natural gas,

-VAT options in Moldova Applicable / limits Distance selling √ Call-off stock No VAT group registration No Cash accounting - yearly amount in EUR (approx.) No Import VAT deferment AEO, for goods is paid no later than when custom clearance is performed.
-Sale of collaterals and property of bankrupt entities.
+VAT options in Moldova Applicable / limits Distance selling ✓ Call-off stock No VAT group registration No Cash accounting - yearly amount in EUR (approx.) No Import VAT deferment AEO, tax on goods is paid no later than when custom clearance is performed.
 Local reverse charge Sale of collaterals and property of bankrupt entities.
 Option for taxation letting of real estate Land and residential premises are exempt. supply of used real estate VAT is not calculated for individuals on real estate transactions.
-VAT registration threshold approx. EUR 58,800
+VAT registration threshold approx. EUR 58,800 agricultural products, etc.) (hotel accommodation, restaurant services).